SaraR-1/Aerial-YOLO-SAM/README.md

 - aws_access_key_id - The access key for your AWS account.
 - aws_secret_access_key - The secret key for your AWS account.

+Please send me an email for these credentials.

-## Run the code
+## Running the Code

-To run the code you can use DVC as:
+To run the entire pipeline you can use DVC as:
 ```
 dvc repro
 ```